Employer vs Marketplace Insurance: How to Compare Your Options

 Final Perspective

-Employer-sponsored insurance and Marketplace coverage both provide comprehensive health insurance, but the financial structure differs.
+Employer coverage vs marketplace coverage both provide comprehensive health insurance, but the financial structure differs.

 Employer plans rely on group pricing and employer contributions.